changkun/occamy/README.md

 # Occamy

-a modern remote desktop proxy
+Occamy is a modern remote desktop proxy written in Go.

 ## License